-Intranasal fentanyl or diamorphine is very useful in this scenario.
+Intranasal fentanyl or diamorphine is very useful.
 It has a fast onset of action (7 minutes approximately).
-It is administered intranasally so they child doesn’t have to put anything in their sore mouth.
+It is administered intranasally so the child doesn’t have to put anything in their sore mouth.
 It is a strong opioid so they will get considerable relief, and it will buy time for the other oral analgesics to start working.

 Topical anaesthetics have a role.
-For example lidocaine soaked gauze can be applied directly to tongue without a need for injecting it.
+For example, lidocaine-soaked gauze can be applied directly to the tongue without the need for injecting it.
 The parent can hold it in place if this makes the child more comfortable.
 It does have a bitter taste so potentially may not be well tolerated in a younger child.

 Regional local anaesthetic blocks are possible in theory but will be difficult in toddlers/younger children, particularly in their distressed phase when they first arrive.